oksanaivashko/wordpress/README.md

 - Have ssh authorization for your wordpress server from your laptop and   for database server the ssh authorization should be from your wordpress server.
 - ssh-keygen in your wordpress server and add your public key when you are creating your database server.

-- Webserver OS is on CentOS8
+- Webserver use OS CentOS8

-- Database OS is on Ubuntu20
+- Database use OS Ubuntu20

 # Installation